 Nov.
 4, 2003 – The V.I. government is now 36 days into Fiscal Year 2004 without a budget in place.

-The Finance Committee then "marks up" the budget — making its decisions about who should actually get what — and sends it to the Rules Committee which then sends it to the Senate floor.
+The Finance Committee then "marks up" the budget — making its decisions about who should actually get what — and sends it to the Rules Committee, which then sends it to the Senate floor.

-Sen. Adlah "Foncie" Donastorg, the Finance Committee chair, announced on Oct.
+Sen. Adlah "Foncie" Donastorg, the Finance Committee chair, announced Oct.
 30 that he has scheduled "final hearings" on the FY 2004 budget for Nov.
 10 and 12.
 According to Senate sources, the budget will move to the Rules Committee for hearings on Nov.
-13 and 14, and will proceed to the Senate floor for a vote sometime between Nov.
+13 and 14 and will proceed to the Senate floor for a vote sometime between Nov.
 18 and 21.

 The public, however, hasn't a clue at this point as to what that budget will look like.
 The testimony the Finance Committee took in July and August hearings was given before Gov. Charles W. Turnbull submitted his proposed budget, three months late.
 The governor called for appropriations far less than the agency heads requested.
 However, the Senate has spent the last month dissecting and reconstructing the executive budget in meetings that have not been open to the public or the media.

-Compounding the uncertainly is the fact that this year's budget, unlike those of recent times, is at least as much about revenues as it is about appropriations.
+Compounding the uncertainly is that this year's budget, unlike those of recent times, is at least as much about revenues as it is about appropriations.
 The battle between the two branches of government over new and increased taxes versus spending reductions was joined six months ago when the governor submitted his so-called fiscal recovery package to the Legislature.
 The battlefield is now the FY 2004 budget.

 Tracking the troubles

 By May 31, annually, the governor is required to submit his proposed budget for the coming fiscal year to the Senate.
-Turnbull announced late in May that he would not do so for Fiscal Year 2004 until the Senate acted on his controversial package of six bills to address the fiscal crisis — sent to the Senate on the night of May 20 for consideration at a special session he had called for May 22.
+Turnbull announced late in May that he would not do so for FY 2004 until the Senate acted on his controversial package of six bills to address the fiscal crisis — sent to the Senate on the night of May 20 for consideration at a special session he had called for May 22.

-As a condition of taking up the bond borrowing bill, all 15 senators called on Turnbull to roll back huge salary increases he had granted to unclassified government employees in 2002.
+As a condition of taking up the borrowing bill, all 15 senators called on Turnbull to roll back huge salary increases he had granted to unclassified government employees in 2002.
 The governor's concession was to impose a six-month reduction of 2 to 10 percent in those salaries in excess of $40,000 a year.
 The increases he had granted in 2002 averaged more than 24 percent for upper-level personnel and more than 20 percent for mid-level staff.

 On June 26, the Senate authorized the bond issue.

-Numerous agency heads appearing before the committee also testified that they had yet to receive their allocations for the fourth quarter of FY 2003, which began on July 1.
+Numerous agency heads appearing before the committee testified that they had yet to receive their allocations for the fourth quarter of FY 2003, which began on July 1.

 On Aug.
 22, Turnbull wrote to Donastorg asking him to postpone the wrap-up sessions with the administration's financial officials then set for Aug.
 26 and 27.
 Donastorg acquiesced, rescheduling the hearing for Sept.
 23 and 24.
 He said at the time that he expected to have a budget marked up by the first or second week of October.

 On Aug.
 29, Turnbull unveiled his budget at a press conference and sent it down the hill to the Legislature.
-He called for spending — to be balanced by revenues — of $557.7 million — down by $10 million from the FY 2003 budget adopted by the Legislature.
+He called for spending — to be balanced by revenues — of $557.7 million, down by $10 million from the FY 2003 budget adopted by the Legislature.

 The massive document (see "Turnbull plan: Try anew on taxes, cut work week") again called for new and increased taxes, including some rejected earlier in the summer.
-What made headlines, however, were plans to cut government employees back to a 36-hour work week, reduce annual leave for government workers, impose a one-year moratorium on union contract negotiations, and impose a 10 percent surcharge on personal income-tax obligations.
+What made headlines, however, were plans to cut government employees back to a 36-hour work week, reduce annual leave for government workers, impose a one-year moratorium on union contract negotiations, and impose a 10-percent surcharge on personal income-tax obligations.